Accelerating LLM Inference with Lossless Speculative Decoding Algorithms for Heterogeneous Vocabularies: Introduction

-\begin{itemize} \item \textbf{\cref{alg:exact-matching} (String-Level Exact Match, \slem):} An algorithm that uses plain text as a shared intermediate representation between the draft and target vocabularies, enabling exact matching of tokens.
+\paragraph{Our Contributions.} We relax a key constraint of the speculative decoding (SD) framework---the requirement that the drafter must use the same vocabulary as the target model.
+By allowing \emph{heterogeneous} vocabularies, we eliminate the requirement to train a drafter from scratch and enable any model to operate as drafter, thereby significantly broaden the applicability of SD methods.
+By unlocking any off-the-shelf model to serve as drafter, we were able to find drafters that are more effective even than drafters from the same model family.
+Our main contributions are: \begin{itemize} \item \textbf{\cref{alg:exact-matching} (String-Level Exact Match, \slem):} An algorithm that uses plain text as a shared intermediate representation between the draft and target vocabularies, enabling exact matching of tokens.
 It solves the problem of \emph{non-injective} tokenizers (\cref{sec:non-injective-tokenizers}) to support any off-the-shelf model pair.
-We evaluated the algorithm on summarization, programming, and long-context tasks, demonstrating robust speedups versus autoregressive decoding.
-We merged our open-source implementation into Hugging Face Transformers \cite{wolf2020transformers}, the most popular LLM library, so that \cref{alg:exact-matching} is now the default for heterogeneous SD, enabling immediate, practical acceleration for more than 265,000 repositories and 5,000 open-source packages that depend on it. \item \textbf{\cref{alg:vocabs-intersection} (Token-Level Intersection, \tli):} A purely token-based approach that adjusts the drafter's distribution to sample only from the intersection of the two vocabularies and employs the standard SD verification method.
-We proved theoretically that this approach outperforms a simple ``union'' strategy by increasing the probability of accepting tokens (\cref{thm:sampling-from-target-vocab-increases-the-ar}).
-Empirically, \cref{alg:vocabs-intersection} demonstrates consistent speedups, outperforming both \cref{alg:exact-matching} and autoregressive decoding on average across various model pairs and tasks.
-The maintainers of Hugging Face Transformers are in the process of merging the open-source implementation that we contributed. \item \textbf{\cref{alg:string-sd} (String-Level Rejection Sampling, \slrs):} A novel verification mechanism that implements rejection sampling at the string level instead of the tokens level.
-We proved that it is lossless (\cref{thm:string-sd-is-lossless}) and guarantees higher expected acceptance rates than string-level exact matching, under the same target distribution (\cref{thm:exact-matching-vs-speculative-decoding}).
-Our theoretical and empirical analysis shows rapid growth in computational cost for vocabularies with longer tokens, thus making it most suitable for drafters with shorter tokens (\cref{sec:efficient-calculation}). \end{itemize}
+We evaluate the algorithm on summarization, programming, and long-context tasks, demonstrating robust speedups of up to $2.8\times$ over autoregressive decoding. \item \textbf{\cref{alg:vocabs-intersection} (Token-Level Intersection, \tli):} A purely token-based approach that adjusts the drafter's distribution to sample only from the intersection between the two vocabularies and employs the standard SD verification method.
+We prove theoretically that this approach outperforms a simple ``union'' strategy by increasing the probability of accepting tokens (\cref{thm:sampling-from-target-vocab-increases-the-ar}).
+Empirically, \cref{alg:vocabs-intersection} demonstrates significant speedups of up to $1.7\times$ over autoregressive decoding. \item \textbf{\cref{alg:string-sd} (String-Level Rejection Sampling, \slrs):} A novel verification mechanism that implements rejection sampling at the string level instead of the token level.
+We prove that it is lossless (\cref{thm:string-sd-is-lossless}) and guarantees higher expected acceptance rates than string-level exact matching, under the same target distribution (\cref{thm:exact-matching-vs-speculative-decoding}).
+Our theoretical and empirical analysis shows rapid growth in computational cost for vocabularies with longer tokens, thus making this method most suitable for drafters with shorter tokens (\cref{sec:efficient-calculation}). \end{itemize}